 Mission Statement: “To provide vibrant adult study opportunities that inspire and encourage faithful daily living.”

 - Sunday morning Bible study takes place from 10-10:45 a.m. in the Conference Room.
-Led by Pastors Robbie and Lindsey, every 6-8 weeks a new topic is explored.
+The current study is Old Testament Festivals led by Reverend James Foster.
 Adults and older youth are invited to take part.
 Newcomers are always welcome.

 - Monday evening Women’s Covenant Group: April 10-May 22 from 6:30-8:30 p.m. in the Conference Room.
 Facilitated by Pam Coffin, this group will discuss the Beth Moore study Stepping Up – A Journey through the Psalms of Ascent.

 - Tuesday morning Bible Study Covenant Group meets at 11 a.m. in the Conference Room from September – May and is led by Pastors Lindsey and Robbie Carnes.
+The current topic is The Case for Christ by Lee Strobel.
 Newcomers welcome!

 - Wednesday morning Women’s Covenant Group: April 12 – May 24 from 10 a.m. – noon in the Conference Room.
 Facilitated by Tina Ritchie, this group will discuss the Beth Moore study Stepping Up – A Journey through the Psalms of Ascent.